dpranantha/academy-llm-applications-course-new/README.md

    - Open a terminal in VS Code and run `python -V`, which should return a Python version >= 3.9.
    - Run `poetry -V`, which should return any version of Poetry.

+6. To install the project, in the VS Code terminal run `poetry install`.

-6. That's it!
+7. That's it!
 You should be all setup now.<!-- You can close VS Code and the tabs you have opened in your browser. -->
 You can delete the codespace to save your account Usage/Storage hours and start a new one during the training. -->
 ![assets/codespace-close.png](assets/codespace-close.png)

 ## Slides
-The slides for this course can be found [here](https://xebiagroup.sharepoint.com/:f:/r/sites/Training/Gedeelde%20documenten/2.%20Training%20Material/1.%20Master%20Slides/Building%20LLM%20Applications?csf=1&web=1&e=siZQh3).
+The slides for this course can be distributed as PDF.

 ## Exercises
 Each part of the training consists of a set of exercises.